MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/customrendering/customrendering.md

 # Custom Rendering and Drawing in Cocos2D 3.1
-*This entire chapter is written and provided by Scott Lembke.
+*This entire chapter is written and provided by Scott Lembcke.
 Thanks a lot!*